natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-4M.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

+The IS-4M has very good armour although a very cramped crew compartment.
+Most shots will not be able to penetrate its frontal armour, and the turret is also very tricky to penetrate from the sides.
+However the crammed crew is very vulnerable to any shot that manages to penetrate, and in those situations surviving a hit is very unlikely.

 '''Armour type:'''

 * Rolled homogeneous armour (Hull, Turret roof, Hatch roof)